wisdom2608/install-prometheus-node_exporter-grafana/README.md

 ### What is Prometheus?

 - It is an open-source systems monitoring and alerting toolkit which collects and aggregates metrics as time series data.
-It stores a variety of events such as memory consumption, CPU and network uitilization, indiviudal incoming/outgoing requets in its database system called Time series Database (TSDB).
+It stores a variety of events such as memory consumption, CPU and network uitilization, indiviudal incoming/outgoing requests in its database system called Time series Database (TSDB).

 # Installation Steps